 David M. Kent, MD, CM, MSc

-Dr. Kent is Director of the Clinical and Translational Science (CTS) MS/PhD Graduate Program of the Tufts Clinical and Translational Science Institute (CTSI) and the Sackler School of Graduate Biomedical Sciences, Tufts University.
+Dr. Kent is Director of the Clinical and Translational Science (CTS) MS/PhD Graduate Program of the Tufts Clinical and Translational Science Institute (CTSI) and the Tufts Graduate School of Biomedical Sciences.
 Within the CTS program, Dr. Kent teaches Study Design, Predictive Modeling and Introduction to Clinical Care Research.
 He is also a Clinical Investigator in the Institute for Clinical Research and Health Policy Studies (ICRHPS), Tufts Medical Center, an attending physician in Internal Medicine at Tufts Medical Center and an Associate Professor of Medicine at Tufts University School of Medicine.
 His principal research interest is in the clinical importance of outcome-risk and treatment-effect heterogeneity in clinical trials and his research has focused primarily on cardiovascular and cerebrovascular disease.
 Among other projects, he is currently PI of the NIH/NINDS-sponsored R01 Risk of Paradoxical Embolism (RoPE) Study, a multinational study to determine how to select from patients presenting with cryptogenic stroke those likely to benefit from closure of a patent foramen ovale, a related R21 examining different antithrombotic strategies on this population, and PI on a PCORI methods grant empirically evaluating a framework to examine heterogeneity of treatment effect in RCTs.
 Finally, Dr. Kent is the recipient of a U-Award to examine the expected value of individualized care across a range of interventions, collaborating with investigators at CEVR and Erasmus University (in Rotterdam).
 He is highly committed to mentoring the next generation of clinical researchers and has had numerous mentees, who themselves have been productive researchers.

 Charlotte Kuperwasser, PhD